 - Work well with other department and divisional personnel to ensure a positive and productive work climate within the office overall;

-Individuals who serve as External Business Manager provide services in the office, as well as in various sites throughout the county, sometimes serving multiple sites in a single workday and represents Humboldt County in the CCSESA External Services Subcommittee requiring monthly travel to Sacramento, public speaking skills, group problem solving and leadership ability.
-The ability to communicate effectively in writing and the capacity to maintain personal demeanor during periods of peak workflow and perform efficiently within restricted periods are critical factors for success in this position.
+Individuals who serve as External Business Manager provide services in the office, as well as in various sites throughout the county, sometimes serving multiple sites in a single workday and representing Humboldt County in the CCSESA External Services Subcommittee, requiring monthly travel to Sacramento, public speaking skills, group problem solving and leadership ability.

 Individuals who serve as certificated or classified management personnel must be willing to modify days/hours and to work additional days/hours on occasion with appropriate compensation and be willing to travel using their own transportation with mileage reimbursed, or county office fleet vehicle, as the job may require.